farahtemraz/NewsletterApplication/README.md

 #### 2. Running the workflow without scheduling

 By running the command in the terminal, the workflow is created and executed.
-It then shows in the Web UI.
-If the execution was successful, the status of the workflow is `Completed`
+It then shows in the Web UI of Temporal Server.
+If the execution was successful, the status of the workflow is `Completed`.

 ![Run](/Screenshots/TerminalRunWorkflow.png)

+* Terminal command to run the workflow

 ![Run](/Screenshots/UIRunWorkflow.png)
 ![Run](/Screenshots/UIRunWorkflow2.png)

 #### 3. Running the scheduler

-By running the command in the terminal, the schedule of the workflow is created and shows on the web UI.
-The workflow will fire at the specific time specificed in the schedule, which is in our case at 9AM Egypt time (7 AM UTC).
+By running the command shown in the first screenshot below in the terminal, the schedule of the workflow is created and shows on the web UI.
+The workflow will fire at the specific time specified in the schedule, which is in our case at 9AM Egypt time (7 AM UTC).
 It is also shown in the screenshot that we have a list of some of the upcoming runs of the workflow, which shows that our scheduler is indeed working everyday at 9AM as shown by the dates and times of the upcoming runs.
-When a run successfully happens, it shows in the recent runs section.
-This is also shown in the following screenshots.
+When a run successfully happens, it shows in the recent runs section as shown in the 4th screesnhot below.

 ![Run](/Screenshots/TerminalRunSchedule.png)